 Car Axle Mounted Bump Integrator:

-The Car axle Mounted Integrator consists of bump integrator unit as provided in the fifth Bump Integrator as shown in Figure 2.7 The integrating end is fitted with the rear axle and placed in the rear portion of the car.
+The Car axle Mounted Integrator consists of a bump integrator unit as provided in the fifth Bump Integrator, as shown in Figure 2.7.
+The integrating end is fitted with the rear axle and placed in the back portion of the Car.

-The difference of movement of body of the car and rear axle due to road unevenness is measured by the upward vertical motion of a wire which is transmitted into unidirectional rotator movement of the pulley of the integrator unit.
-Integrating unit convert rotational movement into electric pulses which is recorded into database.
-1 count represents 1 cm relative movement between floor and axle in 1m length of distance travelled.
+The difference of movement of the body of the Car and rear axle due to road unevenness is measured by the upward vertical movement of a wire transmitted into unidirectional rotator movement of the pulley of the integrator unit.
+The integrating unit converts rotational action into electric pulses, which are recorded into the database.
+One count represents 1 cm relative movement between floor and axle in 1m length of distance traveled.

-Road roughness is depending upon speed of the vehicle, vehicle loads and outer wheel path.
-This must be calibrated and validated with respect to class-1 equipment as per standard procedure.
+Road roughness depends upon the speed of the vehicle, vehicle loads, and outer wheel path.
+This must be calibrated and validated concerning class-1 equipment as per the standard procedure.

 Pros: